Thank you for reading our post, please rate this article at the end.

 Potential Drawbacks

-When weight and bulk aren’t an issue, the B.O.S.S kit is hands-down the most thorough option on the market.
-It has tons of gear (127 pieces, to be exact), but none of it is fluff.
-Everything that comes in this kit is genuinely useful, and the amount of backup gear is great for a longer-term, SHTF scenario.
+When weight and bulk aren’t an issue, the Mil-F-6218 is hands-down the most thorough option on the market.
+Everything in this kit is genuinely helpful, and the amount of backup gear is excellent for a longer-term SHTF scenario.

 Here are the specs: